 As Lenovo continues to expand their reach with their recent acquisition of IBM’s low end server market, Lenovo recently announced that as of April 1, 2014, they’ll be reorganizing their business in order to better “sustain this [strong business] momentum and create a structure that will help growth in new businesses”.

 As a part of the reorganization process, Lenovo will be split into four distinct business groups, each catering to its own market segment.

 – PC Business Group(including Lenovo and Think brands), led by Gianfranco Lanci, who currently leads Lenovo EMEA.
-This group will ensure we continue to innovate, drive [...]
+This group will ensure we continue to innovate, drive profits and [...]

 Well, it’s been quite an insane year for acquisitions in the storage industry and it looks like the Avago/LSI has saved the best for last.